email marketing strategy

 Step 4.
 Decide What Content to Offer in Every Stage

 Deciding what types of content to create and send out in your emails is a substantial aspect of your strategy.
-Generally, in email marketing, the most widely used email types are newsletters and drip campaigns.
+Generally, in email marketing, the most widely used types of emails are newsletters and drip campaigns.
 A good email marketing strategy usually includes both types of emails because they offer distinct advantages.

 Newsletters or Drip Campaigns?